5 MIN READ

 Temperature

 Storage temperature plays an important role in the interaction of moisture content and grain quality in storage.
 Warmer temperatures require drier soybeans to maintain the same quality and allowable storage time.
 Controlling soybean temperature during storage is critical.
-Free fatty acid percentages, a negative characteristic that affects soybean oil quality, tend to increase with seed moisture, storage temperature, and time.
-Therefore, keeping soybeans as cool as possible in the spring and summer can help maintain oil quality.
+Free fatty acid percentages, a negative characteristic that affects soybean oil quality, tend to increase with seed moisture, storage temperature, and time.1 Therefore, keeping soybean as cool as possible in the spring and summer can help maintain oil quality.

-• Winter - Aerate about every two weeks when air temperature is within 10°F of grain temperature.
-Store soybeans during the winter near 30°F in northern states and 40°F or lower in southern states.
+- Winter – Aerate about every two weeks when air temperature is within 10 °F of grain temperature.
+Store soybeans during the winter near 30 °F in northern states and 40 °F or lower in southern states.

 Improved technology can help manage stored grain, but visual inspection of the grain should continue at regular intervals.
 Temperature cables allow for easy monitoring of the stored grain temperature at several locations, and fan controllers can operate fans according to desired air conditions.
-However, monitor and verify that fans are operating as desired.
+Monitor and verify that fans are operating as desired.

 Aeration

 Accumulated moisture can be easily managed if the grain is aerated every couple of weeks.
 Probe the bin periodically to check for insect infestation and grain temperature increases.
 An increase in grain temperature is usually associated with moisture migration.
-Aerate to the grain to control heating or other early storage problems.
+Aerate the grain to control heating or other early storage problems.
 If that fails, move, re-dry, or sell the beans.

 Fungi and Insects

-Soybean Storage Recommendations
+Soybean Storage Recommendations4

-• Monitor carefully and fumigate if needed.
+- Monitor carefully and fumigate if needed.

-• Inspect the soybean surface at least once a week throughout the storage period.
+- Inspect the soybean surface at least once a week throughout the storage period.

-1Hellevang, K. Enhancing soybean storage starts with harvest moisture.
-Extension Alert.
-North Dakota State University Extension. http://ag.ndsu.edu.
+1Enhancing soybean storage starts with harvest moisture.
+North Dakota State University Extension. https://www.ndsu.edu/agriculture/ag-hub/enhancing-soybean-storage-starts-harvest-moisture

-Hurburgh, CR Jr. November 2008.
+3Hurburgh, C.R., Jr. 2008.
 Soybean drying and storage.
-Pm-1636.
-Iowa State University Extension. http://crops.extension.iastate.edu.
+Iowa State University Extension.
+Pm-1636. https://isuaamncus122stg.blob.core.windows.net/shop/PM1636.pdf

-Sadaka, S. March 2014.
+4Sadaka, S. Updated 2014.
 On-farm drying and storage of soybeans.
-Arkansas Soybean Production Handbook, Chapter 15.
-University of Arkansas Extension. http://uaex.edu.
+Arkansas Soybean Production Handbook – MP197, Chapter 15.
+University of Arkansas Extension. https://www.uaex.uada.edu/publications/pdf/mp197/chapter15.pdf